 Family & Preventive Med (FPMD)

 A six-week, six-credit-hour required clerkship in the third year.
-Students care for ambulatory patients under the supervision of faculty members and residents for two weeks in the Family Medicine Center at Palmetto Health Richland or the Center for Family Medicine at Greenville Memorial Hospital.
+Students care for ambulatory patients under the supervision of faculty members and residents for two weeks in the Family Medicine Center at Prisma Health Richland or the Florence Regional Campus.
 Ultrasound technology is available at both campuses and is utilized during this part of the clerkship.
 Students participate for two weeks as integral members of a team that provides care to hospitalized patients on the family medicine inpatient service.
 In these settings, students perform initial work-ups on new patients and care for patients with acute and chronic problems; they also have the opportunity for collaboration with nurses, nurse practitioners, and other health professionals.
 In addition, all students spend two weeks in the office of a practicing physician where they experience health care delivery as it is provided in a community family practice.
 A variety of settings is utilized from rural sites to suburban and urban sites.
 Primary methods of instruction include lecture, case-based discussion/presentation, computer-assisted instruction, clinical preceptorship, problem-solving exercises, conferences, standardized/simulated patients, small-group discussion, and teaching rounds.
 Modes of assessment include the Family Medicine NBME subject examination, clinical evaluations, and an Objective Structured Clinical Examination (OSCE).
 Demonstration of mastery of a prescribed set of clinical skills, included on the Clinical Skills Attainment Document, is required for successful completion of this clerkship.
 Demonstration of mastery of the following clinical skills is strongly recommended during this clerkship: participation in the nutritional assessment of a patient; observation and performance of outpatient dermatologic procedures; observation of a colposcopy and endometrial biopsy; observation of exercise stress testing; observation of a nasopharyngoscopy; and observation of an individual or family psychotherapy session.

 This course offers a brief, intensive exposure to a typical family practice, both for students considering a career in this area and those who are entering other specialties but who want to learn more about the role of the family physician in health care delivery.
 Students may be placed in rural, suburban or urban practices in various locations in the state, according to their preference.
 The practice exposure shall include ambulatory care of patients of all ages, including pediatrics, and inpatient hospital experience.
 It is important that arrangements be made for selecting the practice site as early as possible, and in no case with less than 6 weeks lead time.
 Preceptors shall be selected carefully and screened according to criteria formulated by the faculty of the Department of Family and Preventive Medicine.

 This course is designed to give the fourth year medical students exposure to the different aspects of primary care sports medicine.
 Clinical venues include the Sports Medicine Center, Family Medicine Center, student health center, community settings and USC athletic training room.
 During the rotation, students will also gain exposure to physical therapy, casting/splinting and exercise physiology.
 Course Objectives: Improve musculoskeletal medicine knowledge base including anatomy, biomechanics, pathophysiology of common injuries, and prevention techniques.
 Improve musculoskeletal examination skills.
 Understand appropriate referral indications.
 Understand appropriate diagnostic tests, what and when to order, as well as how to read the studies.
 Understand treatment options for common musculoskeletal injuries.
-Improve treatment skills including common physical therapy protocols and therapeutic modalitites.
+Improve treatment skills including common physical therapy protocols and therapeutic modalities.
 Exposure to common musculoskeletal procedures including bracing and casting techniques, fracture and dislocation reductions, joint injections and aspirations.
 Didactic sessions occur weekly.
 Opportunities for additional didactics may occur throughout the rotation.
 Sporting event coverage takes place through the University of South Carolina as well as several local high schools.
 The rotation takes place in the setting of a Primary Care Sports Medicine Fellowship at a major NCAA Division I university.
 Students are offered the opportunity to work with both faculty members as well as sports medicine fellows.
 Requirements for the rotation include coverage of at least 2 sporting events with either Family Medicine residents, Sports Medicine Fellows or faculty members.
 In addition, students will be expected to give a 10 -15 minute presentation on a sports medicine topic of interest during one of the weekly didactic sessions.

 This elective is designed to offer the student an intensive rural family medicine experience.
 The student will have a "hands on" experience working with patients in the office of a small town family physician.
 During this time, the student will be precepted by the community physician and learn first hand of the unique problems these physicians face in the delivery of health care in a rural setting.
 The student will have the opportunity to learn the benefits of a team approach to health care through interaction with nurse practitioners and other health care professionals.
 The student will also acquire first-hand information about the lifestyle of primary care physicians in the rural setting and the impact they have on their patients and their community.
 Finally, the student will be introduced to practice management issues pertaining to private practice in a rural setting.
 The elective offers rotations in several small communities within reasonable driving distances from Columbia.
 Other sites are available which will allow the student to stay in the community to better experience the lifestyle of a small town physician.
 It is important that arrangements be made for selecting the practice site as early as possible, preferably with at least 6 weeks lead time.